ludovico85/Quantifying_Forest_Spatial_Pattern_Trends_at_Multiple_Extents_An_Approach_to_Detect_Significant_Chan/Readme.md

 Software used for map simulation: [SIMMAP 2.0](https://www2.montes.upm.es/personales/saura/software.html#simmap).

-The results of the simulations for each year and scale is reported in the data folder.
+The results of the simulations for each year and scale are reported in the data folder.

 The R code for producing the analysis reported in table 2 and in figure 4 was also provided.